-When an attorney brings a lawsuit on behalf of a client, either in real estate, contracts or financial disputes, the question most often comes up from a client is whether or not they’re going to get their attorney fees in the event that they win.
+When an attorney brings a lawsuit on behalf of a client, whether in real estate, contracts, or financial disputes, the question that most often comes up from a client is whether or not they’re going to get their attorney fees in the event that they win.
 That sounds reasonable to think that, gosh, if I win the case, I should be reimbursed my attorney fees.
 But that’s not the case in this country.
 What they call the “loser pays” system is more common in what we call English law.
 But in the United States, it’s called American rule.
 And the American rule is that each party is responsible for their own attorney fees.

 Contract Provision to Pay Attorney Fees